TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 2/James 2.4.md

 ---

-do ye not make distinctions among yourselves, and become judges with evil thoughts?
+haven't you shown partiality among yourselves, and become judges with evil thoughts?